-Sub-regional augmentations are augmentations of any flow path between two sub-regions, whether inter- or intraregional, and include interconnector augmentations or new lines.
+Sub-regional augmentations are augmentations of any flow path between two sub-regions, whether inter- or intra-regional, and include interconnector augmentations or new lines.
 Within a sub-region, there may be a need to reflect the capability of the local network to export renewable generation from multiple REZs - this is done with group constraints that limit REZ output from a combination of REZs.

 Sub-regional limits can therefore apply additional constraints on the maximum output from REZs, as well as any other generation or interconnector flow within a sub-region.
-Depending on the location of the REZs and definition of the subregional flow paths, this could impose limits on a REZ expansion which are automatically increased if a sub-regional augmentation then occurs.
+Depending on the location of the REZs and definition of the sub-regional flow paths, this could impose limits on a REZ augmentation which are automatically increased if a sub-regional augmentation then occurs.

-Sub-regional upgrades do not necessarily require REZ expansions to show a need for upgrades to be implemented; it could be based on other factors, such as being able to supply demand under peak load conditions.
-An increase in a Group constraint limit is in effect the same as a REZ expansion.
+Sub-regional upgrades do not necessarily require REZ augmentations to show a need for upgrades to be implemented; it could be based on other factors, such as being able to supply demand under peak load conditions.
+An increase in a Group constraint limit is in effect the same as a REZ augmentation.

-This interplay helps ensure the full network upgrade costs when a REZ expansion is required are correctly captured, and assists in co-ordinating network upgrades that could be required for a number of different reasons.
+This interplay helps ensure the full network upgrade costs when a REZ augmentation is required are correctly captured, and assists in co-ordinating network upgrades that could be required for a number of different reasons.

-REZ expansion costs for load centres not at the Regional Reference Nodes (RRNs)
+REZ augmentation costs for load centres not at the Regional Reference Nodes (RRNs)

-The REZ network expansion costs have been determined by the need to increase network capacity to allow transfer of generation output from the REZs to the existing load centres.
+The REZ network augmentation costs have been determined by the need to increase network capacity to allow transfer of generation output from the REZs to the existing load centres.
 These load centres are usually the capital cities, or RRNs.
-Under some scenarios, such as when considering electrolyser loads, load centres may emerge near ports in order to provide access to export facilities.
-In this case, network upgrades to deliver supply (including REZ supply) to these new load centres need to be adequately represented, and may differ from power system needs in other scenarios.

 Depending on the specifics of the scenario, and timings of the upgrades required, high level transmission cost assumptions reflecting the distance from the REZ to each nearby emerging load centre may be utilised in lieu of full modelling of new nodes/sub-regions and load centres.
-Expansion costs are initially calculated using an annualised cost per MW per km equivalent (\$/MW/km), based on a generic large capacity upgrade (for example, 500 kilovolt [kV] double circuit) which applies to all REZs, although other cost options may be considered depending on the level of expansion required.
+Augmentation costs are initially calculated using an annualised cost per MW per km equivalent (\$/MW/km), based on a generic large capacity upgrade (for example, 500 kilovolt [kV] double circuit) which applies to all REZs, although other cost options may be considered depending on the level of augmentation required.

-Modelling renewable energy without REZ network expansion
+Modelling renewable energy without REZ network augmentation